marshwallen/open-infra-index/README.md

 Starting next Monday, we'll open-source 5 repos – one daily drop – not because we've made grand claims, but simply as developers sharing our small-but-sincere progress with full transparency.

 These are humble building blocks of our online service: documented, deployed and battle-tested in production.
-No vaporware, just code that moved our tiny moonshot forward.qi
+No vaporware, just code that moved our tiny moonshot forward.

 Why?
 Because every line shared becomes collective momentum that accelerates the journey.
 Daily unlocks begin in 72 hours.
 No ivory towers - just pure garage-energy and community-driven innovation 🔧